research41/stata-mcp/README.md

   3. Make sure you have Python 3.11 or later installed
   4. Check if your antivirus software is blocking Python or UV executables

-If problems persist after trying these steps, please [open an issue](https://github.com/llong2195/stata-mcp/issues) with:
+When opening an issue on GitHub, please provide:
+- The complete error message from the Output panel (View -> Output -> Stata-MCP)
 - Your operating system and version
 - VS Code/Cursor version
 - Python version (`python --version`)
 - UV version (`uv --version`)
-- The error messages from the Output panel
+- Steps to reproduce the issue
+- Any relevant log files or screenshots
+- The content of your MCP configuration file if applicable

+This detailed information will help us identify and fix the issue more quickly.
+You can open issues at: [GitHub Issues](https://github.com/llong2195/stata-mcp/issues)

+## License

+MIT

+## Credits

+Created by Lu Han
+Published by DeepEcon